FriedemannClaus/AlexLens/README.md

  | OpenCL | Low-level access to the GPU | `sudo apt update` `sudo apt install ocl-icd-opencl-dev` `sudo apt-get install beignet` | Confirmed to work on Intel HD Graphics of 4th, 7th and 8th generation |
  | HDF5 | To read the weights file with a good performance | `sudo apt-get install libhdf5-dev` | that's all
  | Libusb | For dynamically detecting the amount of USB-devices used | `sudo apt-get install libusb-1.0-0-dev` | that's all

- Optionally, we also provide a training dataset as an example [here](https://cloud.viet-pham.de/s/eKRM5JyxBpAAjEn?path=%2F).